ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft.md

+---
-# How to Write & Deploy an NFT (Part 1/3 of NFT Tutorial Series)
+title: How to Write & Deploy an NFT (Part 1/3 of NFT Tutorial Series)

-This tutorial is Part 1 of a series on NFTs that will take you step by step on how to write and deploy a Non Fungible Token (ERC721 token) smart contract using Ethereum and Inter Planetary File System (IPFS).
+description: This tutorial is Part 1 of a series on NFTs that will take you step by step on how to write and deploy a Non Fungible Token (ERC-721 token) smart contract using Ethereum and Inter Planetary File System (IPFS).
 In Part II, we will describe how to mint an NFT using our smart contract, and in Part III, we will explain how to view your freshly minted NFT on Metamask!
-##
+author: "Sumi Mudgil"
+tags: ["NFTs", "ERC-721", "non fungible tokens", "Alchemy", "Solidity", "smart contracts"]
+skill: beginner
+lang: en
+sidebar: false
+published: 2020-04-22
+---
 With NFTs bringing blockchain into the public eye, now is an excellent opportunity to understand the hype yourself by publishing your own NFT (ERC-721 Token) on the Ethereum blockchain!

 Alchemy is extremely proud to be powering the biggest names in the NFT space, including Makersplace (recently set a record digital artwork sale at Christie’s for $69 Million), Dapper Labs (creators of NBA Top Shot & Crypto Kitties), OpenSea (the world’s largest NFT marketplace), Zora, Super Rare, NFTfi, Foundation, Enjin, Origin Protocol, Immutable, and more.

 In this tutorial, we will walk through creating and deploying an ERC-721 smart contract on the Ropsten test network using [Metamask](https://metamask.io/), [Solidity](https://docs.soliditylang.org/en/v0.8.0/), [Hardhat](https://hardhat.org/), [Pinata ](https://pinata.cloud/)and [Alchemy](https://dashboard.alchemyapi.io/signup?referral=affiliate:aab0c546-cc29-4180-8d31-fbce31367277) (don’t fret if you don’t understand what any of this means yet — we will explain it!).

-In Part 2 of this tutorial we’ll go through how we can use our smart contract to mint an NFT, and in Part 3 we’ll explain how view your NFT on Metamask.
+In Part 2 of this tutorial we’ll go through how we can use our smart contract to mint an NFT, and in Part 3 we’ll explain how to view your NFT on Metamask.

 And of course, if you have questions at any point, don’t hesitate to reach out in the [Alchemy Discord](https://discord.gg/gWuC7zB)!

-## Step 1: Connect to the Ethereum network
+## Step 1: Connect to the Ethereum network {#connect-to-ethereum}

 There a bunch of ways to make requests to the Ethereum blockchain, but to make things easiest, we’ll use a free account on [Alchemy](https://dashboard.alchemyapi.io/signup?referral=affiliate:3bda2c8a-2393-4923-a7d9-f98c7c2f4520), a blockchain developer platform and API that allows us to communicate with the Ethereum chain without having to run our own nodes.

 In this tutorial, we’ll also take advantage of Alchemy’s developer tools for monitoring and analytics to understand what’s going on under the hood in our smart contract deployment.
-If you don’t already have an Alchemy account, you can sign up for free [here](https://dashboard.alchemyapi.io/signup?referral=affiliate:3bda2c8a-2393-4923-a7d9-f98c7c2f4520).
+If you don’t already have an Alchemy account, you can sign up for free [here](https://dashboard.alchemyapi.io/signup).

-## Step 2: Create your app (and API key)
+## Step 2: Create your app (and API key) {#make-api-key}

 Once you’ve created an Alchemy account, you can generate an API key by creating an app.
 This will allow us to make requests to the Ropsten test network.
 Check out [this guide](https://docs.alchemyapi.io/guides/choosing-a-network) if you’re curious to learn more about test networks.